khoaguin/theduykhoa/content/e2ee-part1-why.md

 ## Security vs Privacy: Understanding the Difference

-While **security** protects you against external eavesdroppers and attackers, **privacy** refers to your right to control how your personal information is collected, stored, and used.
-This distinction is crucial when comparing TLS (the technology behind HTTPS) and end-to-end encryption:
+While **security** protects you against external eavesdroppers and attackers, **privacy** refers to your right to control how your personal information is collected, stored, and used.<sup>[[1]](https://www.okta.com/identity-101/privacy-vs-security/)</sup> This distinction is crucial when comparing TLS (the technology behind HTTPS) and end-to-end encryption:
 - TLS provides security against external threats but still allows the service provider (server) to access your data
 - E2EE delivers true privacy by ensuring that not even the service provider can read your messages—only you and your intended recipient hold the keys.